Alterrr/MD191-Javascript/README.md

 # Quiz
 - Index.html and script.js contain the basic code developed in the tutorial posted above plus an extra feature to count right answers.
 - Index1.html and script1.js are slightly nicer versions with a button to start the quiz.
+You will need index1 and script1 in the same folder
 - Index2.html and script2.js use css to make the quiz look better.
 They also give a user feedback based on their score.
+You will need index2, script2 and box.css in the same folder